 Try Your Hand Fishing

 The ancient Hawaiians knew the fish would head to this bay.
+The area was actually a prosperous fishing community once upon a time.
 So why not try your hand at fishing?
 Odds are, you’ll see some locals casting out their lines as well.

 Spend a Night Camping